forceCpp/openDiscordBot/README.md

 # Install
 you need to have python and pip installed

-if you have python tun the command `pip install -r requirements.txt` to install all the requirements
+if you have python installed then run this command `pip install -r requirements.txt` to install all the requirements

 # Run